Maha sees 3,075 new COVID-19 cases, 7,345 recoveries; 40 die | Health

 Maha sees 3,075 new COVID-19 cases, 7,345 recoveries; 40 die

 Maharashtra's COVID-19 tally rose to 18,55,341 on Monday with the addition of 3,075 fresh infections, the state health department said.
-With 40 persons succumbing to the viral infection during the day, the overall fatality count rose to 47,774, it said in a statement.
+With 40 persons succumbing to the viral infection during the day, including 11 in Mumbai, the overall fatality count rose to 47,774, it said in a statement.

 At the same time, 7,345 patients were discharged from hospitals in the day, taking the count of recoveries to 17,30,715, it said.
 The state is now left with 75,767 active cases.